Table of Contents

-As a result, almost every week I meet at least one highly promising candidate, either in person or on LinkedIn, who is looking for advice on how to land a job as a Data Scientist.
-She usually has at least one degree (and, sometimes, an advanced degree) in engineering, math or another STEM field, and she is actively looking for a job in Data Science.
-She has completed any number of relevant courses on Python, R and Statistics, and she is a regular at all the relevant meet-ups and events in Boston.
-Her story is always the same: she has responded to countless job posts from companies big and small, and she has even been invited to interview a few times, but she has yet to get an offer.
-She is not yet a Data Scientist.
+As the hottest job of this century, data science understandably has a large following of students and professionals who are looking to break into the field.
+As a result, almost every week I meet at least one highly promising candidate, either in person or on LinkedIn, who is looking for advice on how to land a job as a data scientist.
+They usually have at least one degree (and, sometimes, an advanced degree) in engineering, math, or another STEM field, and they are actively looking for a job in data science.
+They have completed any number of relevant courses on Python, R, and Statistics, and are a regular at all the relevant meet-ups and events in Boston.
+Their story is always the same: they have responded to countless job posts from companies big and small, and they have even been invited to interview a few times, but they have yet to get an offer.
+They are not yet a Data Scientist.

-‘What is missing?’ you might ask.
+"What's missing?" you might ask.

 The missing ingredient in almost all cases is storytelling.
 Telling an engaging and coherent story is crucial, not only to getting a job as a Data Scientist, but also to being successful in this role.
-When networking for a Data Science role, a good story will brand you as the memorable candidate who stands out from the dozens of hopefuls that the recruiter or hiring manager meets, which will dramatically increase your chances of getting an interview and, ultimately, an offer.
+When networking for a data science role, a good story will brand you as the memorable candidate who stands out from the dozens of hopefuls that the recruiter or hiring manager meets, which will dramatically increase your chances of getting an interview and, ultimately, an offer.

-Here are six things that go into building a personal brand and telling a great story when looking for a Data Science job:
+Here are six things that go into building a personal brand and telling a great story when looking for a data science job:

 Don’t get me wrong - a full suit and tie can be just as inappropriate as a pair of sweatpants and a torn T-shirt.
 While showing up in sweatpants can bring into question your sense of responsibility, the full suit can look dated and boring, or even conjure up images of slow and bureaucratic old school office workers.

-When looking for a Data Science job, a smart-looking, business casual outfit is your best bet.
+When looking for a data science job, a smart-looking, business casual outfit is your best bet.
 Your clothing should describe you as the bright and active professional that you are, ready to roll up your sleeves and add value to your employer.
-Even jeans can be appropriate when interviewing for a Data Science role, provided that they are in a conservative color, not torn or frayed, and are paired with a white button-up shirt and a blazer.
+Even jeans can be appropriate when interviewing for a data science role, provided that they are in a conservative color, not torn or frayed, and are paired with a white button-up shirt and a blazer.

 For more specific guidelines on defining a modern, professional clothing style, here are two books I recommend, for men and women respectively:

-Other than your clothing, your body language is your number one asset for making a good first impression when networking or interviewing for a Data Science job.
+Other than your clothing, your body language is your number one asset for making a good first impression when networking or interviewing for a data science job.
 When it comes to body language, how you feel on the inside will always be reflected on the outside, so it is important to put yourself in a positive and self-confident state of mind.

 Here are a few things to be mindful of in order to project the best image of yourself in a networking or professional conversation:

-I have seen many stellar candidates melt into a puddle when meeting the CEO of a larger company or a VP of Data Science, just because their titles sounded intimidating.
+I have seen many stellar candidates melt into a puddle when meeting the CEO of a larger company or a VP of data science, just because their titles sounded intimidating.
 If you feel anxious talking to that VP, and you start speaking faster, or your palms get sweaty, take a deep breath and relax your shoulders.
 Remember that the person standing in front of you was once just like you, and that she too needed the support and encouragement of other people to get to where she is.
 Sometimes, she will remember that too.

 Listening actively is a very important part of storytelling that is often overlooked.
 Everyone loves to talk about themselves and their achievements, and when they have the undivided attention of the person in front of them, they will typically remember that person in a very favorable light.
-Listening actively is a great way to build rapport, find common ground, and even make new friends sometimes.
+Listening actively is a great way to build rapport, find common ground, and even make new friends.